 The Cost Cap Mechanism (CCM) is a measure of scheme costs and determines whether member costs or scheme benefits require adjustment to maintain costs within a set corridor.
 Reforms were made to the CCM which was applied to the 2020 scheme valuations and included the introduction of a reformed scheme-only cost control mechanism which assesses just the costs relating to reformed schemes (alpha for the NICS) and introduced an economic check.
 Prior to the cost control mechanism reforms, legacy scheme (PCSPS(NI)) costs associated with active members were also captured in the mechanism.
-The reformed-schemeonly design and the economic check were applied to the 2020 scheme valuations for the devolved public sector pension schemes, including the NICS pension scheme.
+The reformed-scheme-only design and the economic check were applied to the 2020 scheme valuations for the devolved public sector pension schemes, including the NICS pension scheme.
 The 2020 scheme valuation outcome was that the core cost cap cost of the scheme lies within the 3 per cent cost cap corridor.
 As there is no breach of the cost control mechanism, there is no requirement for the Department of Finance to consult on changes to the scheme.
-Further information can be found on the Department of Finance website Northern Ireland Civil Service Pension Scheme Valuations | Department of Finance (finance-ni.gov.uk).
+Further information can be found on the Department of Finance website.